Marc E. Fineman

-Marc Fineman is a partner and chair of the Intellectual Property Group with experience in all facets of patent, trademark, industrial design and copyright law.
+Marc Fineman is a partner in the Intellectual Property Group with experience in all facets of patent, trademark, industrial design and copyright law.
 Marc’s ultimate goal is to use practical and strategic intellectual property advice to help clients achieve their goals while striking the proper balance between risk and reward.

 Intellectual property can be daunting, complex and confusing.
 In light of that, Marc strives to break down complicated concepts into relatable business terms that help his clients make informed business decisions.
 He takes time to learn about clients and their businesses, and to understand clients’ business and personal goals, in the hopes that they view him not only as a lawyer, but as a trusted advisor as well.